ONLYOFFICE/onlyoffice-docspace-wordpress/README.md

 **Exporting users from WordPress to DocSpace**

 WordPress administrators have the ability to export users from WordPress to DocSpace.
-Exported users will gain seamless access to DocSpace, with an automatically generated password assigned to them.
+Exported users will gain seamless login to DocSpace, with an automatically generated password assigned to them.
 Their WordPress email address will serve as their login credential in DocSpace.
 Once exported, the user is added to the *WordPress Users* group in DocSpace.

 If a WordPress user with an email address already registered in DocSpace is exported, a notification will appear.
 In this scenario, the user’s existing DocSpace credentials, including their password, remain unchanged.